1and1/snmpman/README.md

 ### Packaging
 The `SNMPMAN` can be packaged for Debian installations by executing the Maven profile `debian`.
 All resources will be installed in the root directory `/opt/snmpman`.

+If you want to create a RPM package you should execute the `build-rpm.sh`.
+The RPM file will be copied into your current working directory after it was created.

 Some basic configuration files will be copied to `/opt/snmpman/etc`.
 One default device will be simulated at `127.0.0.1:10000` by the default configuration.

 Execution